-In 2023, many chief information officers (CIOs) will be focused on environmental, social, and governance (ESG) initiatives as organizations aim to improve IT and operational efficiency and comply with regulations.
+In 2023, many chief information officers (CIOs) and founders will be focused on environmental, social, and governance (ESG) initiatives as organizations aim to improve IT and operational efficiency and comply with regulations.

 In a recent CNBC report, John Mennel, managing director at Deloitte, noted that CIOs are becoming increasingly important in achieving environmental sustainability goals and are being called upon to ensure that technology related to sustainability is aggressively deployed and to minimize the environmental impact of existing and new infrastructure and technology.